jeevithamalan/phonepe-visualization/README.md

 Run the Project:

-streamlit run youproject.py
+streamlit run phonepe.st.py
-You can view a live demo over at http://localhost:8501/
+You can view a live demo over at  Local URL: http://localhost:8501

 Project Overview
 The YouTube Data Harvesting and Warehousing project consists of the following components: